kuhumcst/cuphic/README.md

 There is also separate search functionality:

-* `scan` - scans a Hiccup tree and returns matches based on Cuphic expressions.
+* `scan` - scans a Hiccup tree and returns matches based on Cuphic patterns.
-* `scrape` - a bit more convenient return values than `scan` for many use cases.
+* `scrape` - groups the return values of `scan` inside a slighly more palatable map.

 Basic usage
 -----------